 - Fatty fish - such as salmon, mackerel, tuna, and sardines 7.

 The Mediterranean Diet

-Some other foods that can be eaten to help with leaky gut are poultry (such as chicken or turkey breast), soups, low fat cheese, tofu and other meat alternatives, yogurts, flax, chia, and other seeds, and fermented foods rich in good bacteria (such as yogurt, kombucha, and kefir).
+Some other foods that can be eaten to help with leaky gut are poultry (such as chicken or turkey breast), soups, low fat cheese, tofu and other meat alternatives, yogurts, flax, chia, and other seeds, and fermented food that is rich in beneficial bacteria (such as yogurt, kombucha, and kefir).

 Studies say that probiotics can help with leaky gut and its symptoms.
-Probiotics, also popular with a SIBO diet plan, are a “good bacteria” that we eat for our health.
+Probiotics, also popular with a SIBO diet plan, are “good bacteria” that we eat for our digestive health.
 They are made up of different strains or a combination of strains.
 Probiotics can help alter and equalize the balance of bacteria in the gut microbiota.
 The gut microbiota is made up of over 2,500 different species of bacteria, both “bad” and “good.”
-Leaky gut can be persistent when the balance of beneficial bacteria is off.
+A leaky gut can be persistent when the balance of beneficial gut bacteria is off.

 Probiotics can also help form an intestinal barrier and improve the intestinal lining block undigested food particles, toxic waste, and bugs from entering into the bloodstream10.
 Product research is very important when selecting a probiotic to add to your leaky gut diet plan and finding the one that works best for you.
-Consider using an evidence-based supplement from Bio K+ probiotics, a unique probiotic formula that helps keep bad bacteria in check and maximizes intake of good bacteria and to balance the intestinal microbiota.
+Consider using an evidence-based supplement from Bio K+ probiotics, a unique probiotic formula that helps keep bad bacteria in check and maximizes the intake of beneficial bacteria, and balances the intestinal microbiota.

 What are some meal ideas for a leaky gut diet?